denten-books/plain-text/1-metaphor.md

 mechanisms of governance in the structural transference from one medium to another.
 Materialist poetics can subsequently allow one to consent, or, conversely, resist elements of imposed structure.
-That is not to say that meaning-making structures can ever become fully transparent or produce plain unambiguous meaning.
+That is not to say that meaning-making structures can ever become fully transparent or produce plain, unambiguous meaning.
 Unlike a cypher, the plain text is one that does not preclude the possibility of interpretation or misinterpretation.
 In the continuum between total legibility and illegibility, the digital texts that we